For many photographers, being self-employed is the ultimate dream.

 For those people, photography has always been an interest.
 And the idea of taking a hobby, turning it into a side hustle and ultimately creating a self-sustaining career out of our greatest joy is the kind of thing we fantasize about.

 The unfortunate truth is that this day and age, everybody and their mother owns a camera, be it handheld or the one attached to their smartphone.

 Yet, it’s never been easier to find gigs thanks to the Internet, provided you understand how to use that resource to your advantage.

 While marketing yourself is, at its core, about putting in hard work toward selling your brand, there are some essential tips to get you started in the right direction.’

 Here are 10 essential tips on how to find freelance photography work.

 Utilize social media

 Social media is the number one way to market yourself and is a great way to find freelance photography work.
 While social media may result in fewer conversions to actual paying gigs, it’s a pivotal piece of your brand.
 If you’re not marketing on social media, then a key piece of your “online personality” is missing.

-What better way to market your photography business than through a social media platform that focuses on photos?
+What better way to market your photography business than through a social media platform such as Instagram that focuses on photos?
 It’s true — Instagram is a great place to begin building your online identity.
 However, it’s less of a business tool than it is a tool for “social selling,” or the act of building and engaging with an audience that may result in sales.

 View this post on Instagram